sprtn/ProjectCerberus/README.md

-# ProjectCerberus
-A multi-headed monster, probably going to include several projects within one, and use as sort of a development environment for several projects as we go along, then probably branch off certain projects as they outgrow their foundation.
-This project should not be taken seriously as it is in a sense, an incubator.

 # [ProjectCerberus](https://github.com/sprtn/ProjectCerberus)

 A project by Vegard Pihl Bratteng for the creation of a DnD character and spellbook management application, dependencies and derivatives.